-The following sets forth the debt service on the Outstanding Bonds and estimated debt service on the Bonds at an estimated interest rate per annum of 4.75%.
-This schedule does not reflect the fact that twenty-four (24) months of interest will be capitalized from Bond proceeds and twelve (12) months of interest was capitalized from the Series 2024 bond proceeds.
+The following sets forth the debt service on the Outstanding Bonds and estimated debt service on the Bonds at an estimated interest rate per annum of 5.25%.
+This schedule does not reflect the fact that twelve (12) months of interest will be capitalized from Bond proceeds, twenty-four (24) months of interest was capitalized from the Series 2024 Road Bond proceeds and twelve (12) months of interest was capitalized from the Series 2024 Bond proceeds.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."